markirch/sat-modulo-symmetries/docs/index.md

 - `-D|--Delta-upp` : an upper bound on the maximum degree;
 - `-d|--delta-low` : a lower bound on the minimum degree.

-Any unrecognized arguments will be forwarded to `smsg`/`smsd` when in solving mode (and ignored with `--no-solve`), so any options that can be set for SMS can also be used through PySMS.
+Any unrecognized arguments will be forwarded to `smsg` when in solving mode (and ignored with `--no-solve`), so any options that can be set for SMS can also be used through PySMS.

 !!! note
 	The legacy way of forwarding arguments to SMS via `--args-SMS` is now deprecated.